What type of handgun do I need to have?

 I don’t want to get a college degree.
 Must I still enroll at UCM?

 Yes, but you will need to apply to the Police Academy first (Click HERE to apply).
 If accepted into the program, you’ll be directed to apply to UCM for the semester in which you were accepted into the Academy.
 The Central Missouri Police Academy is part of the University of Central Missouri and all CMPA cadets must also be UCM students.
 We have found, over time, although you may not see a need for the college credit hours now you probably will later.
 If you want to be promoted you may need at least a Bachelor’s degree.
-Enrolling as a student only costs $30 and, in addition to allowing you to apply for tuition assistance to help pay for the cost of this course, you will receive 15 credit hours toward a Criminal Justice degree with UCM.
+Enrolling as a student only costs $30 and, in addition to allowing you to apply for tuition assistance to help pay for the cost of this course, you will receive 18 free elective credit hours towards an appropriate degree with UCM.
 Enrollment also makes University Housing available even if you are not presently seeking a degree.

 I was arrested for _________ .
 Will I still be able to attend?